Thinking About Donating? You’re Not Alone

 - A donor must also understand the legal implications that come with the donation.

-Based on these factors, only a small percentage of women quality for egg donation.
+Based on these factors, only a small percentage of women qualify for egg donation.
 The clinic will perform detailed psychological testing to rule out any concerns.

 So should you become an egg donor?